 Article 3, The Universal Declaration of Human Rights

 “No one shall be subjected to torture or to cruel, inhuman or degrading treatment or punishment.”

 Article 5, The Universal Declaration of Human Rights

 At Witness to Innocence, we believe that the United States’ continued use of the death penalty is a violation of this declaration.
 Death row conditions and methods of executions have been proven to be cruel, inhumane, and often torturous.

 International momentum toward a death penalty moratorium has been in the works for over a decade.
-UN General Assembly resolutions adopted in 2007, 2008, 2010, 2012, 2014, and 2016 urge member states to protect the rights of those facing the death penalty, restrict the use of the death penalty, and reduce the number of offenses which are punishable by death.
+UN General Assembly resolutions adopted in 2007, 2008, 2010, 2012, 2014, 2016, 2018, and 2020 urge member states to protect the rights of those facing the death penalty, restrict the use of the death penalty, and reduce the number of offenses which are punishable by death.
 In 2007, when a resolution on a moratorium for executions was adopted by UNGA for the first time, it was supported by 104 states.
 In 2020 support rose to 123 states in favor of the resolution.

 In addition to citing human rights and the potential of executing an innocent man or woman, other major arguments against the death penalty are the arbitrary nature in which it is used, the cost of executions, and the issue of innocence.

 The criminal justice system and death penalty system are riddled with flaws that lead to wrongful convictions.
 As long as the death penalty exists in the United States, innocent people will continue to be sentenced to death, and some will be executed.